Varstation/iniciacao_python/README.md

 2. Instalar o Anaconda baixado através pelo comando:
 > bash /caminho_do_download/Anaconda3-2020.02-Linux-x86_64.sh

-3. O prompt retorn a mensagem
+3. O prompt retorna a mensagem
 ```
 “Do you wish the installer to initialize Anaconda3 by running conda init?”
 ```